Wuntenn/Wuntenn/README.md

 ### Hi there 👋

 Welcome to my area on Github.
-My name is Daron Jones, however you may find me online by the name Wuntenn (pronounced "one-ten": my birthdate 1st October!).
+My name is Daron Jones, however you may find me online by the name Wuntenn (pronounced "one-ten" which is my birthdate: The 1st Octobe - Shh!).

 There isn't much here to show by the way of personal code stammples.
 I guess I'm an introvert coder (most of my projects are private! 😅).